-Director – Dr. Heather Parrott, Associate Professor of Sociology
+Director – Dr. Heather Parrott, Associate Professor of Sociology at LIU Post

-In her research, Dr. Parrott’s explores issues related to social and economic inequality, most notably pay differences by gender, race, immigration, and parenting statuses.
+In her academic research, Dr. Parrott’s explores issues related to social and economic inequality, most notably pay differences by gender, race, immigration, and parenting statuses.
 She also publishes work on innovative ways to engage students within and beyond the classroom.
-Dr. Parrott joined the LIU faculty in 2009 and teaches a variety of sociology courses here, including Research Methods; Sociological Statistics; Race and Ethnicity; Immigration; Poverty; and Gendered Violence.
+Dr. Parrott joined the LIU faculty in 2009 and teaches a variety of sociology courses there, including Research Methods; Sociological Statistics; Race and Ethnicity; Immigration; Poverty; and Gendered Violence.

-Dr. Tejas Bouklas, Assistant Professor of Biomedical Sciences
+Dr. Tejas Bouklas, Assistant Professor of Biomedical Sciences at LIU Post

 Dr. Bouklas has a B.S. in Biology from Stony Brook University and the Women in Science Engineering Program, and an M.S. and a Ph.D. in Biomedical Sciences from Albert Einstein College of Medicine.
 She did a postdoctoral fellowship in the Department of Medicine (Division of Infectious Diseases) at Stony Brook University before joining LIU-Post in 2016.